Consultation and engagement

 The Significance and Engagement Policy guides how we engage with you on important Council decisions.

-This section provides more details on what you can expect from QLDC and how to get involved in the topics that are important to you.
+You’ll find more details below on what you can expect from QLDC and how to get involved in the topics that are important to you.

 Special consultative procedure